Starignus/PythonPractise/Session1/RPIsetup/RPI_setup.md

 The goal of this session is to set up our Raspberry Pis, so they can run "headless".
 This means that we will be able to control the RPi remotely from our laptops, without the need to connect the RPi to a screen, keyboard and mouse each time we use it.
 This initial setup, therefore, reduces the time we spend in setting up our Rpi and minimizes the cabling, this, will be fundamental when our Pi will be inserted in our Pixel.

+We will use the [SSH](https://en.wikipedia.org/wiki/Secure_Shell) protocol to connect from our laptop to the RPi over the Imperial/eduroam WiFi network.
+It let us establish a secure network communication on an unsecured network.

 To setup our RPi we will use the terminal.
 If you are new to the terminal can be a bit overwhelming at first, don't panic and follow the steps carefully!
 We have created a [cheat sheet](...) to help you out.